HOW FLOOKUP SIMPLIFIES CRM DATA CLEANING AND FUZZY MATCHING

 The Organisation and the Challenge

-ACME Corp is a mid-sized tech-services company whose sales and marketing teams use Google Sheets for their export pipelines, running on macOS.
-Their CRM is full of inconsistent account and contact records like “Acme Tech”, “Acme Technologies Ltd.”, “Acme Corp”, etc. Duplicate leads and variant names caused inefficiencies: sales reached out to the same account under different names and marketing sent repetitive messages.
-Reports were inflated by duplicate accounts.
+ACME Corp is a mid-sized tech company whose sales and marketing teams use Google Sheets for their export pipelines, running on macOS.
+Their CRM was full of inconsistent account and contact records, such as “Acme Tech”, “Acme Technologies Ltd.” and “Acme Corp”.

 Because the team used macOS, they lacked native fuzzy lookup support in Excel or Power Query and were forced into manual methods or relying on Windows users for advanced matching tasks.